ak493771/ak493771/README.md

 - 👋 Hi, I’m ABhishek kumar.
-CurrenTly I'm enrolled in Master of Technology programme in Netaji subhas university of Technology in the domain of Bioinformatics.
+Currently I'm enrolled in Master of Technology programme in Netaji subhas university of Technology in the domain of Bioinformatics.
 - 👀 I’m interested in learning Machine learning and web development.

 <!---